agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 #=> ArgumentError: comparison of String with 6 failed
 ```

-So, the `manipulate_string` method does exactly what it's asked.
-But we know that computers don't like to make assumptions.
-And so we can't expect the ruby interpreter to make these kinds of decisions.
+So, the `manipulate_string` method does exactly what its asked.
+But knowing that computers don't make assumptions we can't expect the ruby interpreter to decide which argument is which.

-This method, as written, lacks [robustness](https://en.wikipedia.org/wiki/Robustness_%28computer_science%29) in two obvious ways.
-For one, can only receive an exact amount of arguments.
-And two, arguments must also be given in the exact order.
+In other words, this method as written lacks [robustness](https://en.wikipedia.org/wiki/Robustness_%28computer_science%29) in two obvious ways.
+First, it can only respond to the exact amount of arguments expected.
+And two, it's arguments must be given in the exact order as defined in the method.

-We can code around the first weakness pretty easily by assigning defaults to each argument:
+We can code around the first weakness pretty easily by assigning defaults to an argument.
+For example:

 ``` ruby
 def manipulate_string(string, volume=5)